pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

     User name: HYBRIDLAB\DMZ_USER_<ID>

 Populated fields should be similar to the picture.

+You can find password in the paper sheet or in the `DMZ_USER_XX.txt` file.

 **Each user will login to the same jumphost: `172.18.1.10`, regardless of the POD or server they should use**

 **![screenshot of remote desktop](https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/rdp_dmz_creds.png)**